Hamdysaad20/ELITE/docs/PAYMOB_INTEGRATION.md

 2. **PCI Compliance**: No card data is stored (handled by Paymob)
 3. **Idempotency**: Payment requests use unique order IDs
 4. **Error Handling**: Comprehensive error handling with user-friendly messages
+5. **Rate Limiting**: Redis-based rate limiting protects payment endpoints (5 requests/minute for payment creation)
+6. **Request Timeouts**: All payment operations have timeouts (20s for payment creation, 10s for status checks)
+7. **Analytics Tracking**: All payment events are tracked for monitoring and debugging

 ## Payment Flow Integration